 THE CHURCH OF LAODICEA

 As we mentioned previously, there is a special meaning in the name of each one of the seven churches which accurately describes the era of the future church.
 Also, as we just mentioned, don’t trust what you read or what someone tells you; verify it.
 In reading articles written by others concerning the Church of Laodicea, the conventional definition given to the word Laodicea is “the people rule.”
 That is not a very good or accurate translation of the word Laodicea.
 If you would sit down and do the research yourself, you would probably find the original Greek word in Strong’s and Vine’s Greek Dictionaries to be something a little different and more accurate to describe the church of our current time.

-As the definitions pictured to the right demonstrate, Laodicea comes from two root words; laos which means people, especially of a people assembled; and dike, (pronounced dee-kay) means judicial hearing, judgment or the execution of a sentence.
+As the definitions pictured to the right show us, Laodicea comes from two root words; laos which means people, especially of a people assembled; and dike, (pronounced dee-kay) means judicial hearing, judgment or the execution of a sentence.
 Putting these definitions together makes the correct meaning of Laodicea to be more like “People of the Judgement” or “People of the execution of a sentence;” of which both are excellent descriptions of what happens during the two day Feast of Trumpets and the ensuing Fall Feast Season.
 The first day is the Rapture of His saints, and the second day is the Day of the Lord; after which the execution of a sentence is going to be carried out.

 Revelation 3:14-22 (KJV)